 Chester Thorne wanted the very best for his wife Anna.
-So he purchased a 400 year old Elizabethan manor in England and had every brick shipped back to Washington, to be reassembled in a stunning Tudor Gothic project that was befitting of the scale of love that he felt for his sweetheart.
+So he purchased a 400-year-old Elizabethan manor in England and had every brick shipped back to Washington, to be reassembled in a stunning Tudor Gothic project that was befitting of the scale of love that he felt for his sweetheart.
 The gardens of Thornewood are a ravishing beauty and the interiors boast of rare artwork and exquisite interiors.

 2. Kellie’s castle, Malaysia

 Built by William Kellie Smith for his beloved wife Agnes, this castle is one of the oldest castles in Malaysia.
 An incredible marriage of three architectural styles, this castle takes influences from Indian, Greco-Roman and Moorish styles.
-Legend says that while the castle was being built, there was a break of a flu epidemic which scared most of the workers and halted the building work.
+Legend says that while the castle was being built, there was a break of a flu epidemic that scared most of the workers and halted the building work.
 To appease the Hindu workers, William had a Hindu temple made on the premises.

 3. Boldt Castle, New York